chainyjs/chainy/README.md

 	Chainy.create().set([1,2,3]).x5().log() // [5, 10, 15]
 	```

-3. You can accept arguments in your plugin:
+3. You can accept arguments in your plugin

 	``` javascript
 	Chainy.addPlugin('x', function(n){